 The Parent OCD Support group offers a space for parents to connect with, and learn from, one another.
 In addition, the group facilitator provides education on OCD and OCD therapy (including approaches such as: exposure and ritual prevention, defusion, mindfulness, acceptance, and self-compassion).
 The goal is to provide a supportive and informative space, that will be valuable for you as a parent and for your continued work on helping your child.

-This group is led by Kristen Maines, MS. Kristen has significant experience with group work, and her area of focus for individual therapy is working with individuals struggling with OCD/anxiety.
-For further background information on Kristen please click here.
+This group is led by Kristen Maines, MS and Brynn Benishake, MA.
+Kristen and Brynn both have significant experience with group work, and their area of focus for individual therapy is working with individuals struggling with OCD/anxiety.
+For further background information on Kristen please click here and on Brynn please click here.

 Group Meetings: Tuesdays (bi-weekly) from 6:30-7:30pm